What are Associate Members?

 The International Mathematical Union welcomed its first Associate Members

 in October 2007.
-Their Associate Membership was extended in 2011 and will end in September 2015.
-Meanwhile Ecuador successfully applied for IMU Membership, Ecuador is a full IMU Member since June 2014.
+Their Associate Membership was extended in 2011 and ended in September 2015.
+Ecuador successfully applied for IMU Membership, Ecuador is a full IMU Member since June 2014.
 Two further countries

 were admitted by postal ballot as IMU Associate Members as of October 2008 and August 2009, respectively.
 Kenya’s Associate Membership was meanwhile extended until September 2016 and Thailand’s until July 2017.

 became IMU Associate Members as a result of the 16th General Assembly of the International Mathematical Union which took place in Bangalore, India, on August 16-17, 2010.
-The Associate Membership of Cambodia, Moldova and Nepal was extended until August 2018.
+The Associate Membership of Cambodia, Moldova, Nepal and Oman was extended until August 2018.

 was admitted by postal ballot as IMU Associate Member as of June 2014.
 The 17th General Assembly of the International Mathematical Union, which took place inGyeongju, Republic of Korea, decided to admit